Did you ever wonder why beauticians often include steaming your face in their treatment? Or why do many regions and cultures have saunas?

 - A thick towel

 Bring water to boil and fill the heat-resistant bowl.
-Drape the town over the back of your head, so that it completely covers your head.
+Drape the towel over the back of your head, so that it completely covers your head.
 The towel will keep the steam in while you lean over the bowl, just ensure that you don’t make your face too close to hot water.

 Of course, you can personalise the steaming process based on your skin type and specific needs.
 For example, you may want to add different types of essential oils, flowers, and herbs, or fruits for a spa-like experience at your home.